kovrigo/eloquentjs/index.md

   <div class="ui text container">
     <p>
-      If you've already defined your models as part of a Laravel application, don't start from scratch with your javascript. <em>EloquentJs</em> takes your existing configuration and provides client-side access to your data with the same Eloquent API you already know.
+      If you've already defined your models as part of a Laravel application, don't start from scratch with your javascript! <em>EloquentJs</em> takes your existing configuration and provides client-side access to your data with the same Eloquent API you already know.
     </p>
   </div>